Code-Institute-Submissions/milestone-project-114/README.md

 * Subscription tier page with easy UX flow for taking card payments.

-* Merch webstore with easy UK flow for taking card payments.
+* Merch web-store with easy UK flow for taking card payments.

-* User profile comtaining surrent subscription status, default delivery information and order history.
+* User profile containing current subscription status, default delivery information and order history.

 * Lesson sets laid out in a Bootstrap accordion.

 ### Features Left to Implement

-* Instagram feed for local feature wall - something that was implemented during the project but made redundant due to the nature of instagrams API being changed.
+* Instagram feed for a local feature wall - something that was implemented during the project but made redundant due to the nature of Instagram's API being changed.

 * A news blog related to the community that will be built by app users.

 * Downloadable course content (music sheets and backing tracks) in PDF and mp3 format.

-* Gain access key from Google in order to complete the social media login functionality.
+* Gain access key from Google to complete the social media login functionality.
 This requires registration of a finished site and domain.

 ***